hoisel/semantic-release-lab/README.md

 ### 9.1  Generate GitHub Token

-Go to GitHub and create a personal access token with `repo` and `workflow` permissions.
+Go to GitHub Actions Settings and add write permission to to default GITHUB_TOKEN.

 ### 9.2 Generate npm Token (only if you want ot deploy to npm)